N4v1ds0n/custom-guitar-shop/readme.md

 2. As a first-time visitor, I want to learn about your craftsmanship and philosophy so I feel confident trusting you with a custom build.

-3. As a first-time visitor, I want to see past guitar builds and shop images so I can get a sense of your style and skills.
+3. As a first-time visitor, I want to see past guitar builds and listen to sample recordings so I can get a sense of your style and skills.

 4. As a first-time visitor, I want to explore customization options so I can start imagining my dream guitar.